 Each contract should have a provision regarding how to amend the agreement.
 Typically, this requires that any change in the terms or conditions of the agreement may be modified only by an instrument in writing duly signed by all the parties.

 While the above terms are not exhaustive, they are a good start at common provisions within most contractor / vendor contracts in Michigan condominiums and HOAs.
 If your Board of Directors requires assistance reviewing or revising a particular contract, please seek legal advice from a competent and reputable condominium or HOA attorney.

-Joe Wloszek is a Member of Hirzel Law, PLC where he focuses his practice on condominium and homeowner’s association law, commercial litigation, commercial real estate, large contractual disputes, and related real estate matters.
+Joe Wloszek is a senior attorney of Hirzel Law, PLC where he focuses his practice on condominium and homeowner’s association law, commercial litigation, commercial real estate, large contractual disputes, and related real estate matters.
 Mr. Wloszek has been a Super Lawyers Rising Star in Real Estate Law from 2013-2019, an award given to only 2.5% of the attorneys in Michigan each year.
-He was also named a Top Lawyer in commercial law by DBusiness Magazine in 2014, a Michigan Top Lawyer in real estate law by Michigan Top Lawyers in 2016 and the Pro Bono Volunteer Attorney of the Year in 2014 by Michigan Community Resources.
+He was also named a Top Lawyer in commercial law by DBusiness Magazine in 2014 and a Michigan Top Lawyer in real estate law by Michigan Top Lawyers in 2016.
 He is a Certified Real Estate Continuing Education Instructor through the State of Michigan and the former Chair of the Oakland County Bar Association Real Estate Committee.
 He can be reached at (248) 480-8758 or firstname.lastname@example.org.